 Later I had dinner in a cosy restaurant in Flinders Lane.
 It was frigidly cold out, and we stopped before a series of restaurants looking to choose one.
-The restaurant we chose had a fire burning in the grate and a warm, homely feel to it.
+The restaurant we chose had a fire burning in the grate and a warm, homely feel.
 I sipped my red wine and looked around, everything familiar to me after years of living this same life but in different incarnations.
 Our conversation touched upon that: look at the men drinking at the bar?
 They look like boys.
-I looked and sure enough, the men she spoke of dressed in fine suits had the clear skin and innocent eyes of boys.
-I was one of them once I thought, and commented to that effect to our mutual amusement.
-I’ve journeyed through life since in this town and away from it, returning always as it changes and remains the same, much as I have done.
+I looked, and sure enough, the men she spoke of dressed in fine suits had the clear skin and innocent eyes of boys.
+I was one of them once, I thought and commented to that effect, to our mutual amusement.
+I’ve journeyed through life since in this town and away from it, always returning as it changes and remains the same, much as I have done.
 We have matured together.

 We left and it was late.
 Look she said, it really does look like Paris.

 Related articles by Zemanta

 - Melbourne’s bar scene will make your head spin (thestar.com)